BenRStutzman/cards-against-mennos/jp-communication/README.txt

+You may have to install flask (https://pypi.org/project/Flask/) before this works.
+Try it without, though.

 The idea is that each player can run the RUN_ME file on their own computer, which will run a server on their browser that displays stuff with javascript.